jljse/argtrace/README.md

 # Argtrace

-Argtrace is a Ruby method type analyser.
+Argtrace is a Ruby MRI method type analyser.

 Argtrace uses TracePoint and traces all of method calling, peeks actual type of parameters and return value,